MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/StockKiosk/DataModel.md

 ####BasicDataPoint
 Property 						| Description
 --------------------------------|----------------------------------------------------------------------------------------------
-date							| Date of the date point. dateDisplay						| String representation of the date value. dataPoint						| Object of type `Number` that contains numeric value of the data point. isLast							| Specifies if this data point is the last in the list.
+date							| Date of the data point. dateDisplay						| String representation of the date value. dataPoint						| Object of type `Number` that contains numeric value of the data point. isLast							| Specifies if this data point is the last in the list.